 The significant opposition notwithstanding, including from his former vice president, Mike Pence, Trump successfully secured the Republican Party's nomination.

-At age 78, he is now the oldest person to run for president, following Biden's withdrawal from the race.
+At age 78, he became the oldest person to run for president, following Biden's withdrawal from the race.

 During a campaign event on 13 July,, injuring his right ear.